ElWanderer/kOS_scripts/documentation/lib_geo_readme.md

 Note - `max_distance` is in kilometres.
 This is different to the parameter in `findNextPass()`.

 Note - `days_limit` is used to restrict the number of orbits that will be checked.
-It is possible for a close approach to be found just past the time limit if the orbit began before the cut-off point.
+It is possible for a close approach to be found just past the time limit if the orbit began before the cut-off point, but then rejected due to being beyond the cut-off.

 Geoff Banks / ElWanderer